Don't Be A Low-Grade Jerk

 - They never shed their younger tendency to be meaner (e.g., they're in their early twenties and haven't realized people don't casually insult each other the way they might have when they were fourteen)

-- They have a very logical, fact-oriented personality, and have no ill-will when they criticize someone or point out their flaws.
-In their minds they're simply correcting someone's error or unemotionally drawing attention to a fact.
+- They have a very logical, fact-oriented personality, and have no ill will when they criticize someone or point out their flaws.
+In their minds they're simply correcting an error or unemotionally drawing attention to a fact.